-David is a Member in Stoll Keenon Ogden's Evansville and Greater Pittsburgh offices and has been with the firm since 1998.
-He is a member of the Mineral & Environmental Law and Government Relations practices.
+A Senior Member of Stoll Keenon Ogden’s Evansville office, David has been with the firm since 1998.
+He belongs to the Mineral & Environmental Law and Government Relations practice groups.

 Series of transactions to acquire more than 450 million tons of Illinois Basin coal reserves; SKO served as lead deal counsel, performed due diligence.